Briefing

 A bipartisan amendment to require clear on-screen labels for AI-generated political ads cleared committee on a 12-3 vote, the furthest the proposal has moved this Congress.

-Why this mattersIf it passes, every federal campaign would have to label synthetic media in ads — the first national disclosure rule of its kind.
+Why this mattersIf it passes, every federal campaign would have to label synthetic media in ads.
+It would be the first national disclosure rule of its kind.

 May 12, 2026